 PLR is perfect for anyone that has trouble getting their project off the ground.
 It provides you with content that you can easily customize with your own ideas, tips, methods, comments and stories.
 What’s more, a good PLR package comes equipped with graphics and pictures that you can include as your own.

-Just because you may not like to write or have trouble coming up with ideas doesn’t mean you can’t create an awesome information product.
-These are great alternatives for creating a product that your customers will appreciate and your bank account will love
+Just because you may not like to write or don’t consider yourself a writer doesn’t mean you can’t create an awesome information product.